Noun Phrases

 Noun Phrases Without Modifiers

-A noun phrase can just be one noun, which means sometimes the head of a noun phrase can be a noun phrase on its own.
+A noun phrase can consist of just one noun, which means that the head of a noun phrase can sometimes be a noun phrase in itself.

 People want fresh, local food.